Inkfish/lander-ctd-logger/README.md

 ## Configuration

 By default, the OpenLog expects to receive and transmit data at 9600 baud, the same rate as the Lander Control Board.
 If this needs to be changed, a different baud rate can be written to the file `config.txt` at the root of the microSD card.

+## Testing

+A quick and dirty test script can be used to send fake samples to the logger from a PC.
+The script counts the number of downsampled replies that match expected values.

+    python3 test/simctd.py --sal --sv /dev/tty.usbserial

+The `--sal` and `--sv` flags simulate the `OUTPUTSAL` (salinity) and `OUTPUTSV` (sound velocity) options on the SBE 49.